Telegram, Neville Pym to Lady Aurora Carradine

 Robert was taken aback, “Killed a policeman?”

 “Well – that certainly adds a new perspective,” Robert told him, “If you want my advice, I would suggest handing yourself over to the police.”
 Robert held up his hand as if expecting a heated response.
 “I know it may be unsavoury, but it sounds like you’ve gotten yourself into a fine jam, and I can only really help you though the legal system.
-I would be happy to represent you every step of the way, and with a high court inquiry into the whole affair we might be able to blow any conspiracies out into the open.”
+I would be happy to help build a case for you, and with a high court inquiry into the whole affair we might be able to blow any conspiracies out into the open.”

 How is it possible that I could feel a pique of anxiety at that statement – I mean, didn’t I want this whole dreadful conspiracy I was caught up in to be exposed?
 And yet, with my continued silence was I not aiding and abetting Lady Beltham’s menagerie of villainy.
 Was it merely concern over trying to maintain whatever degree of respectability remained of the façade of my reputation or was I now in fact trying to conceal my implication.
 Had I not acquiesced.
 Had I not met and had drinks and even flirted with Winston Pleydell-Smith.
 But what of Bradley?
 Did my involvement in Lady Helene Beltham’s intrigue have anything material to do with this wild and seemingly outlandish difficulty of Bradley’s.
 Perhaps if my head was not so clouded from those cloudy drinks last night I might be able make the pieces fit – and in truth the only mention of him was in how fortuitous it was I had a formed relationship with him – being that he was with the NID, and I could monitor his activities . . . but that could have been solely in regard to whatever nefarious scheme of Beltham’s fundamental objective—which seemed to be all about oil and geology.